-WHAT IS STUDIED?
-WHAT TYPE OF WORK IS DONE?
-Students will extend their competence and confidence in using Standard Australian English in meeting the demands of further study, the workplace and their own needs and interests Students will strengthen and extend their language skills through thinking, reading, writing, speaking and listening Students will communicate ideas and information effectively using the conventions of written and spoken language Students will listen and speak in a range of informal and formal settings for different audiences and purposes Students will read a range of texts to construct personal, creative, comparative and critical responses Reading, analysing and comparing a range of texts Researching, drafting and presenting speeches for a variety of purposes Writing different texts for a range of purposes
+- Students will extend their competence and confidence in using Standard Australian English in meeting the demands of further study, the workplace and their own needs and interests - Students will strengthen and extend their language skills through thinking, reading, writing, speaking and listening - Students will communicate ideas and information effectively using the conventions of written and spoken language - Students will listen and speak in a range of informal and formal settings for different audiences and purposes - Students will read a range of texts to construct personal, creative, comparative and critical responses

+- Reading, analysing and comparing a range of texts - Researching, drafting and presenting speeches for a variety of purposes - Writing different texts for a range of purposes

-This subject leads to an applied learning pathway (VCAL).
+This subject leads to an applied learning pathway ie Vocational Specialisation.
 This subject does NOT lead to a VCE pathway.
 Selection for this subject will be based on consultation with parents, teacher recommendation and the Learning Support Leader.